 * A student announced one day that "идет дождь - кошек и собак (it's raining cats and dogs).
 Another student replied, "That's better than hailing taxis!"

-* Student, when asked in class for the very first time to talk about himself in Russian said, after a short pause: "Я работаю медленно" (I work slowly)
+* Student, when asked in class for the very first time to talk about himself in Russian said, after a pause: "Я работаю медленно" (I work slowly)